 City plans and programs designed to increase community resilience and connectivity in advance of climate shocks and other events can save lives and reduce recovery costs.
 These efforts can take many forms including community engagement, regional collaboration, reducing resident vulnerability to climate impacts, or capacity building for staff and elected officials.
 Applicants should be able to achieve a substantial portion of their proposed project in one year.

-Program begins in March 2021 and ends in March 2022.
+Program begins in March 2021 and ends in December 2021.

 What do grantees receive?

 - Customized support from NLC staff (1:1 consultation, research, case studies, best practices, network outreach)

 - Training and professional development opportunities from the Resilient Cities Network and NLC staff

 - Mentorship Opportunities with Chief Resilience Officers from the Resilient Cities Network

 - Access to partners providing a wide array of in-kind and low-cost services and resources

 - Peer-learning opportunities with other grant-recipient cities in the cohort

 Any of the following (but not limited to):